*Jail Visitation will resume in a modified form on Tuesday, September 1st, 2020 *

 - Food or drink, books, magazines, photographs, papers, and writing materials.

-- Coats and other loose fitting outerwear, hats and other headgear, sunglasses, cell phones and other electronic devices, purses, wallets chains, pocket knives, weapons, and other similar objects.
+- Coats and other loose fitting outerwear, hats and other headgear, sunglasses, cell phones and other electronic devices, purses, pocket knives, weapons, and other similar objects.

-- Clothing that includes profanity; advocates violence; has sexually suggestive words, phrases, or images; or is excessively revealing (such as extremely short shorts or mini-skirts, muscle shirts, tank tops, and see-through clothing).
+- Clothing that includes profanity; advocates violence; has sexually suggestive words, phrases, or images; or is excessively revealing.

 - Lockers are provided for storage of personal belongings during visitation.

-You may leave money for an inmates commissary account for snack and other items using U.S. currency, money order, or bank/ certified check.
+You may leave money for an inmates commissary account for snack and other items using U.S. currency, or credit card by utilizing the kiosk in the Jail Lobby.
+Cashiers checks and money orders may be sent in by mail.
 Personal and third-party checks, coins, and foreign currency are not accepted.
-The status of an inmates commissary account will not be revealed to visitors.
-Change and refunds are not given.
+The status of an inmate's commissary account will not be revealed to visitors.
 All money on an inmates account belongs to the inmate.
-If the inmate owes money to the Sheriffs Office Jail Division, 25% of any money deposited is applied to the inmates debt balance.
 An inmate cannot make purchases if his/ her account is below zero or if the account will go below zero with a purchase.

 Money will not be refunded to the giver once deposited on an inmates account.